Call Today! Free Immediate Response (818) 781-1570

 In Camera Hearings on a Pitchess Motion

-“In camera” simply means the hearing will off the record, in private, rather than in open court.
-After judge “grants” the motion, the judge will determine whether the information in the police officer's personnel file is relevant to claims it's important for your defense.
+“In camera” simply means the hearing will be off the record, in private, rather than in open court.
+After the judge “grants” the motion, the judge will determine whether the information in the police officer's personnel file is relevant to claims that it's important for your defense.

 The judge will only reveal information that is relevant to your motion.
 There are specific types of information in the officer's file that can't be disclosed, including

-• (3) Irrelevant facts so remote that they would not provide any benefit for releasing them.
+• Irrelevant facts so remote that they would not provide any benefit for releasing them.

 If the judge finds there are complaints against the police officer in their personnel file that are relevant to your case, they will order the complaints to be turned over to your criminal defense lawyer.

-Your lawyer will then have the ability to contact these people for an interview about the details of their case and could even use them as a witness.
+Your attorney will receive a list of individuals, along with their contact information and the subject of their complaint.
+Your lawyer will then be able to contact these people for an interview about the details of their case and could even use them as witnesses.

-If the judge declines to even have an in camera hearing, you can use the appeals process to appeal the decision.
+This could prove very useful in impeaching the officer or highlighting common themes, such as the use of excessive force or falsification of a police report.
+If the judge declines even to have an in camera hearing, you can use the appeals process to appeal the decision.

-Contact our Los Angeles Criminal Attorneys
+Contact our LA Criminal Attorneys

 If you have been arrested and believe there was misconduct by the arresting police officer, you need to contact the Los Angeles criminal defense lawyers at Eisner Gorin LLP.

 We will closely review the details of your case in order to determine if filing a Pitchess motion could prove beneficial in your defense.
+Contact our law office at 877-781-1570.
+Eisner Gorin LLP 1875 Century Park E #705 Los Angeles, CA 90067 310-328-3776

 Related Content: